 Truck classifications, ranging from class 1 through class 8, are used to identify the size and registration requirements of commercial vehicles traveling on our roadways.
 Typically, any accident involving a class 3 vehicle or higher, is considered a large trucking accident.
 Some examples of large vehicles include:

 Accidents involving commercial trucks of this size are much more dangerous given their size and weight.
 Property damage statistics and medical records show that accidents involving large commercial trucks are more costly than those only involving passenger vehicles.

 It is imperative that individuals involved in a large truck accidents reach out to Harris and Harris Injury Lawyers.
 Our accident lawyers in Las Vegas will fight to ensure that you are appropriately compensated for any serious injuries and property damage.

 Every accident involves its own unique set of circumstances that will determine who is at fault.
-A truck accident will often involve third parties that weren’t present at the time of the accident.
+Truck accidents will often involve third parties that weren’t present at the time of the accident.
 Many truck drivers are hired to drive a company truck but are not responsible for the maintenance of the vehicle.
 In the event of an accident, the liability falls on the trucking company.
 Determining the key cause of negligence in these cases is complicated and requires a thorough understanding of trucking laws.
 You will always be put first by our Las Vegas truck accident lawyers at Harris & Harris Injury Lawyers.